zcattacz/PJON_wiki/Troubleshooting.md

 * Low or absent communication speed.

 A still not implemented architecture / device may not be fast enough to run PJON, try using a faster clock or optimize digital I/O (see `digitalWriteFast.h`)

 ***

-####Interference
-* **Channel found busy many times.**
-* Many CRC detected mistakes.
-* Low or absent communication speed.

-Device avoid to transmit over noise to ensure correct communication, for this reason when the communication medium is affected by noise, data throughput and communication reliability drops.
-If wire or conductive element, evaluate its conducting performance and consider to use a pull-down resistor around megaohms order (try various values and see results).
-If radio or light waves, use a better antenna / photodiode, filter noise with physical (ground plane / lens) or discrete component, for example a capacitor, and / or higher transmission power.

-***